slgrobotics/articubot_one/README.md

 This is an on-board software, normally residing under Ubuntu Server on a Raspberry Pi.
 It runs under ROS2 Jazzy *base*.

-Its Gazebo Simulation side runs on a desktop - see https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy
+Its Gazebo Simulation side runs on a Ubuntu 24.04 desktop (no robot hardware required) - see [ROS2 Jazzy Setup](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy)

 For actual physical robots look at https://github.com/slgrobotics/robots_bringup